-Today most of us have multiple devices like computers laptops, tablets and smart phones, and we want access to our email on all of those devices.
+Today most of us have multiple devices like computers laptops, tablets and smart phones, and we want access to our email on all of those devices and from different locations.

-The good news is that provided you pick the right access method it is very easy to do.
+The good news is that provided you pick the right access method it is very easy access your email from remote locations and on multiple devices and clients.

 With HTTP (Webmail) and IMAP4 all email is left on the Email Server, and accessing your Email account using a client/device configured to use these protocols has no negative impacts on the other clients.

-However accessing using POP3 clients/devices has associated problems because of the way it is designed to work.
+However accessing using POP3 clients has associated problems because of the way it is designed to work.

 The most common problem that you encounter when one of your clients uses POP3 is that you may find that Email is missing.